 While gently stirring the whiskey and milk, begin drizzling in the liquefied coffee until perfection is achieved (this may necessitate sampling a glass or two).

-Plane’s Ulster Milk of Amnesia will keep for a week or so if well chilled, however, once tasted, it seldom finds its way back to the fridge.
+Plane’s Ulster Milk of Amnesia will keep for several weeks if kept well chilled, however, once tasted, it seldom finds its way back to the fridge.

-Plane’s Ulster Milk of Amnesia goes splendidly with homemade mince pies; as it does poured over a bowl of cornflakes.
-I can also highly recommend keeping a glassful by the bed in the event you wake during the night.
+Plane’s Ulster Milk of Amnesia goes splendidly with homemade mince pies (as it does poured over a bowl of cornflakes).
+I can also highly recommend keeping a glassful by the bed in the event you awake during the night.